VisualFP/docs/SA/design_concept/content/introduction/tool_research.typ

 functional programming language as described in @motivation.

-But even if they fail to live up to the specific goals of this project, they may still be useful as inspiration or as a starting point for a VisualFP.
+But even if they fail to live up to the specific goals of this project, they may still be helpful as inspiration or a starting point for a VisualFP.

 This section discusses these tools and their strengths and weaknesses.